COMPSCI331-2022/lab-end2end/README.md

 ----------
 The purpose of this lab is to reinforce and build upon the course material, gaining more practice with JPA, Jackson, and JAX-RS in the end-to-end development of a simple Concert service.

-You may work individually or in teams of any size up to a maximum of 5 members.
-However if you do work in a team, note the assessment guidelines.
-If you work individually, you must still join a "group" on Canvas and a "team" on Github (because we still need to track who is doing what).

-You must provide a `Team.md` file.
-If you are working individually, your file must state that.
-Otherwise it should be used as for past labs.
+**This lab does NOT allow you to change your teams (of 3) from what you formed for your project.** As usual, you must join your "group" on Canvas and your "team" on Github, and must provide a `Team.md` file.

-Note: there is a recording discussion JPQL on Canvas.
+**Note:** There is a recording discussing **JPQL** on Canvas.

 Exercise - Develop a stateless Concert Web service that uses ORM
 ----------